 The Best Ammo to Disrupt Ransomware: take regular backups and have a rapid DR plan in place

 Ensuring that your organization has a cloud backup and cloud disaster recovery plan in place before ransomware hits are the only foolproof ways to keep control of your data without giving in to demands.
 Backup and disaster recovery also protect your organization from a host of other disaster scenarios such as human error, malicious insiders, weather, AWS region outage and bugs.
 N2WS Backup & Recovery provides Enterprise customers with flexible recovery along with the flexibility to perform both cross account and cross region backup which is essential in protecting your mission critical data.
-You can trial N2WS Backup & Recovery which is fully functional and free for 30-days.
+You can trial N2WS Backup & Recovery free for 30-days.

 Summary